Warrumbungle

 Warrumbungle National Park, which gives the locality its identity, is a spectacular landscape of ancient volcanic plugs, jagged peaks, and rich wildlife — the park earned the distinction of becoming Australia's first Dark Sky Park in 2016, making it a premier destination for astronomy and stargazing.
 Visitors come to hike the famous Breadknife and Grand High Tops walk, observe kangaroos and wedge-tailed eagles, and camp beneath brilliantly clear outback skies.
 The nearby Siding Spring Observatory, housing one of Australia's largest optical telescopes, draws scientists and tourists alike.
 The park's visitor centre provides information and facilities for the many travellers who pass through this remarkable part of regional NSW.

-Warrumbungle falls under postcode 2828 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Barwon electorate.
+Warrumbungle falls under postcode 2828 and is governed by the Coonamble Council (Local Government Area).
+For federal elections, residents vote in the electorate of Parkes, while state elections fall under the Barwon electorate.

 📍 Location